jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

   - **District Court Judge** means a Judge appointed under the District Court Act 2016
   - **enforcement officer** means—
     (a) a constable; or
-    (b) any person authorised by an enactment specified in column 2 of the Schedule, or by any other enactment that expressly applies any provision in Part 4, to exercise a power of entry, search, inspection, examination, or seizure
+    (b) any person authorised by an enactment specified in column 2 of Schedule 2, or by any other enactment that expressly applies any provision in Part 4, to exercise a power of entry, search, inspection, examination, or seizure
   - **equipment** includes fingerprint powder and any chemical or other substance used for law enforcement purposes
   - **evidential material** , in relation to an offence or a suspected offence, means evidence of the offence, or any other item, tangible or intangible, of relevance to the investigation of the offence
   - **examination order** means an examination order made under section 38